 Artificial Intelligence (AI) is rapidly changing the world.
 AI has amazingly broad applications, and we need people with a comparably broad set of experiences and worldviews working on AI problems.
 However, there is a distinct lack of diversity of people in the AI community, leading to a lack of diversity of thought.
 This results in technology biased for certain demographics, needs and values, accruing the benefits of AI to the few instead of the all.
 The solution to the problem has to start with education.
 We are actively working to diversify the field of AI by educating a diverse pipeline of future AI leaders, starting in high school and earlier.

-The AI4ALL foundation
+The AI4ALL nonprofit

 , which Prof. Olga Russakovsky

 co-founded in 2017 together with Prof. Fei-Fei Li